 Yes, there's no doubt about it.
 If an actor plays a villain a lot, in real life, people tend to think he is who he portrays in films.
 The biggest social changes in human history were often encouraged through films as much as activism.
 Film has played a huge role in challenging people’s perception of an issue.

 What would you say to young LGBTQI+ people in Africa who might be reading this?

 I know you may have been told it will get better.
 The reality is, it doesn't always get better, you just get stronger.

 At the age of 17, I attempted my first suicide.
 Had I been successful, I wouldn't be here today and have the chance to see beautiful places, meet inspiring people, or do the challenging things I've been able to do.
 Use this time to talk to your older self, see beyond the cloudiness of today.
 I know it is hard, but it is possible.
 Stand up for what you believe in, work hard for it, fight for it, because nothing comes by giving up.

 I also want to use this opportunity to reach out to many people in Nigeria and across Africa that are opposed to same-sex relationships.
 Please take time to look beyond the hate.
 If you do, you will see two genuine people in love.
 Ask yourself this simple question, 'what do I gain by hating someone I hardly know?'

-From 16 to 27 March 2016, join the world’s biggest online LGBTQ+ film festival from the British Council and the British Film Institute (BFI), and watch #fiveFilms4freedom for free.
+From 16 to 27 March 2016, join the world’s biggest online LGBTQI+ film festival from the British Council and the British Film Institute (BFI), and watch #fiveFilms4freedom for free.